-In this Note references to -
+In this Note unless the context indicates otherwise -

-- "pre-trade expenses" are to expenditure and losses actually incurred by a person before the commencement of and in preparation for carrying on a trade; - "post-trade expenses" are to expenditure and losses actually incurred after the commencement of trade; - "pre-production interest" are to interest deductible under section 11(bA); and - "sections" are to sections of the Act.
+- "pre-trade expenses" mean expenditure and losses actually incurred by a person before the commencement of and in preparation for carrying on a trade; - "post-trade expenses" mean expenditure and losses actually incurred after the commencement of the trade; - "section" means a section of the Act; - "the Act" means the Income Tax Act No. 58 of 1962; and - any word or expression bears the meaning ascribed to it in the Act.